Grace Gummer: 2008–2012

-2013–present: Prominence in television
+2013–present

 Beginning in 2013, Gummer began having more, and higher profile, roles on television, having been cast in a series of recurring and main parts.
 Gummer had a recurring role as FBI agent Paige Willis on the television series Zero Hour, which aired in the early Spring of 2013.
 During this time, she also joined the cast of the HBO series The Newsroom.
 Gummer appeared in ten episodes as journalist Hallie Shea, beginning with the second episode of Season 2 on July 21, 2013.
 Concurrently, she starred in the online miniseries Paloma for WIGS.
 She also had a supporting role in the 2013 Tommy Lee Jones film The Homesman.
 In November 2013, she made her first appearance in the American Horror Story franchise; the following year, she appeared in seven episodes as Penny in American Horror Story: Freak Show.

 In 2014 and 2015, Gummer starred alongside Halle Berry on both seasons of the Steven Spielberg CBS show Extant.
 She was part of the main cast for both seasons of the show.
 She had a supporting role in 2014's Learning to Drive and the 2015 romantic comedy Jenny's Wedding.
 Following the cancellation of Extant, she had a small role in the 2016 HBO film Confirmation, which was concerned with the Anita Hill controversy, and had a recurring role portraying Nora Ephron in the Amazon series Good Girls Revolt; the show would premiere a year later in November 2016.

 On January 29, 2016, it was announced that Gummer had joined the cast of the USA Network series Mr. Robot as a series regular in the role of FBI field agent Dominique "Dom" DiPierro.
 She appeared in the final three seasons of the show, which premiered in July 2016, October 2017, and October 2019, respectively.

 Between filming seasons of Mr. Robot, Gummer acted in the comedy The Long Dumb Road and the action-thriller Beast of Burden in which she co-starred opposite Daniel Radcliffe; both films premiered in 2018.
 She also had a small role in the Billy Crystal film Standing Up, Falling Down, which premiered in Spring 2019.

 Gummer also returned to theater during this time.
 She had a supporting role in the off-Broadway play Mary Page Marlowe, which began previews in June 2018.
 In Fall 2018, she filmed The Hot Zone for National Geographic, in which she appears in four of the six episodes; the show aired in Spring 2019.
 After filming the final season of Mr. Robot during the first half of 2019, Gummer joined the cast of The Public Theater's production of A Bright Room Called Day, which opened in November 2019.